-Polar Metals seeks to spice up your life with interesting and unusual metals in unexpected ways.
-We brought you some interesting exotic metals in our TIER I, now we are introducing you the unusual elements: Niobium, Tantalum, Hafnium, Rhenium, Thulium, Lutetium, and Scandium.
+We brought you some interesting exotic metals in our TIER I, and now we are introducing you the unusual elements: Niobium, Tantalum, Hafnium, Rhenium, Thulium, Lutetium, and Scandium.

 Each cube is solid and of high purity, highly polished by hand for many hours to reach a mirror finish, and laser engraved with the element's periodic info.
 This is an heirloom piece that will last forever.

 Here are some interesting facts: